 The size of the NOE is also directly proportional to the ratio of the magnetogyric ratios of the the "sending" (X) and "receiving" (A) nuclei.
 Thus the smaller the γ of a receiving nucleus, the larger will be the NOE produced by a irradiating the proton signals.

 Effect of Molecular Motion and Molecular Size on NOE.
-For large molecules and/or high viscosity solvents (such as water or DMSO) the zero-quantum relaxation pathway is very efficient (molecular motion is slower than the Larmor precession frequency), and ω0 > ω2.
+For large molecules and/or high viscosity solvents (such as water or DMSO) molecular motion can become slower than the Larmor precession frequency, and the zero-quantum relaxation pathway then becomes very efficient (ω0 > ω2).
 Under these conditions negative NOEs approaching -100% can be observed.
 It is sometimes worthwhile to manipulate solvent viscosity and temperature to achieve negative NOE's, since these are inherently larger than the positive NOEs seen under conditions of fast molecular motion.

 The Relay NOE Effect.
 Since the NOE is the consequence of population changes in nucleus X, and since the effect causes the populations of nearby nucleus A to change, it is clear that there can be secondary perturbations of populations (relay NOE effect, or spin diffusion) where A affects B, B affects C, and so on.
 In other words, when the population of a proton is changed by an NOE, this change can itself influence the populations of other protons near it.
 In the fast molecular motion regime, relay effects alternate in sign down a chain, when in the slow motion regime, direct and relay effects both have negative signs.

 To avoid false information from relay effects, irradiation times must be on the timescale of the T1 of the A nucleus, or shorter, to minimize secondary population changes.
 False information is particularly easy to obtain when operating in the slow-motion regime, where both direct and relay NOEs have the same sign.